michhar/maskrcnn-python-app/README.md

 ## Running the sample

-> Note: If on NVIDIA GPU with CUDA, you can change `tensorflow` to `tensorflow-gpu` in the `requirements.txt` and `setup.py` to take advantage of GPU acceleration.
+> Note: the sample is tested with TensorFlow 2.6 and MacOS

 A sample desktop application is also provided in the `sample` directory.